Adeelala/craftworld/README.md

 using mpi ;
 ```

 You will also need to have an MPI implementation installed on the system that will compile and run the server.
-OpenMPI is a good implementation and can be found here: `https://www.open-mpi.org/`
+OpenMPI is a good implementation and can be found here: `https://www.open-mpi.org/`.
+Instructions on how to install OpenMPI are available here: `https://www.open-mpi.org/faq/?category=building#easy-build`.

 Once that is done, run the following command to build Boost and install the necessary files: